spacekookie/website/content/blog/xxx_the_good_place.md

 philosophy and morality.

 The moral compass of the show is a character called Chidi, a professor of moral philosophy who died and was sent to the "bad place".
+He was deemed a bad person because of his indecisiveness.
+It is shown that he tried to be a good person, but got too caught up in the details of what that means, that he caused great pain to the people around him (and which got him killed).

 Throughout the show he quotes Kant a lot, with some other racist white men from history sprinkled in there.
 His understanding of philosophy